-Serials were notable at failing to approximate the superheroics of their comic-book counterparts, even when superheroes like Captain Marvel and Superman could fly.
+Serials were notable at failing to ever approximate the superheroics of their comic-book counterparts, even when superheroes like Captain Marvel and Superman could fly.
 There was a distinct lack of super-villains with most of the threats that superheroes faced being no more than petty criminals and gangsters, although criminal masterminds did (as here) sometimes hide their identity behind masks and hoods.
-The Wizard is probably the nearest we ever got to a serial super-villain.
 The serial does surpass itself in the scenes when we see his henchmen entering a cave and going down through a trapdoor into the conning tower of a submarine, which submerges by remote control and heads to The Wizard’s hideout.
 This too is a cave where The Wizard, dressed in black and a hooded mask while surrounded by a bank of electronics, has a device that offers an x-ray picture of the cave door to see who is standing there.
 The wheelchair-ridden professor has a nifty scene (repeated several times throughout) where he climbs into an electrified chair that causes him to be able to stand upright and walk again.
-There are other great scenes like where The Wizard has an abducted scientist taken to a mountain cabin and he appears out of the shadows as a figure in a hood with an eerie light glowing from the eyeholes of his mask that then starts blinking and place the scientist into a hypnotic trance.
+There are other great scenes like where The Wizard has an abducted scientist taken to a mountain cabin and he appears out of the shadows as a figure in a hood with an eerie light glowing from the eyeholes of his mask that then starts blinking and places the scientist into a hypnotic trance.

 The biggest disappointment about Batman and Robin is the revelation of The Wizard’s identity.
 [PLOT SPOILERS].
 Throughout we have been led to believe that Professor Hammil was The Wizard – there are repeated scenes of the professor using the device to cure his injury and get up out of his wheelchair and then vanish into a hidden door behind his fireplace, after which we usually see scenes of The Wizard in his cave or minions heading down to the submarine.
 However, the last chapter reveals that Hammil was not The Wizard after all – rather it was his manservant Carter who improbably also has a twin brother.
 There is an absurd revelation about one of the twins being set up as The Wizard and trailed and shot and it revealed that the professor was forced to make a confession about being The Wizard.